claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 ## Tech-based IPV tactics

 There are many ways in which digital and networked technology can facilitate an attacker perpetrating IPV.
+For an in-depth reading, see {{TBMDGMMDR}} and {{CDOHPFLDMR}}.
 Here we informally list their main groups:

 * Ready-made tools: Attackers can use applications or devices that are solely built to facilitate IPV.
 These apps are sometimes called "stalkerware" or "spouseware".